 - Deployment: This phase begins with a physical move from your home base to the assigned location or position.
 This time may be stressful and full of changes for everyone involved in the separation.
 Being prepared and understanding all of the resources available to you can make this phase easier.

 - Reunion and Reintegration: After deployment ends, service members return home and complete post-deployment administrative requirements while also reintegrating into family, civilian and community life.
-It’s important to be aware that life has been different for everyone during the deployment phase.
-Try to just enjoy being back together as a family, and allow everyone time to settle back into place.
+It’s important to be aware that life has been different for everyone during the deployment.
+Try to enjoy being back together as a family, and allow everyone time to settle back into place.

 Where can I go for help?

 Military and Family Support Centers provide assistance and support to service members and their loved ones to help meet the unique demands of military life.
 Centers provide a variety of help before, during and after a deployment, including things like mobilization assistance, information and referrals to helpful services, personal financial management, employment assistance for spouses, the coordination of volunteer opportunities, community outreach, family life education and crisis assistance.
+Military Family Support Centers offer opportunities for family members to connect to support and resources throughout the deployment cycle.
 Each branch uses a different name for their Military and Family Support Centers:

 - Marine and Family Programs

 - Air Force Military and Family Readiness Center

 Immediate family members of active-duty National Guard or reserve members are entitled to use services at military installations.
 Visit Military OneSource to learn more about National Guard and reserve support programs.